Season Opener: Spring in Cincinnati

 Cincinnati Art Museum You'll learn the history of Cincy's arts scene and see furniture, oil paintings and sculptures.
 (513) 721-2787; cincinnatiartmuseum.org

 Cincinnati Museum Center at Union Terminal This old depot houses four amazing attractions: the Museum of Natural History and Science, the Duke Energy Children's Museum, the Cincinnati History Museum and an Omnimax.
-See Midwest Living's reviews of the Museum of Natural History and Science, the Duke Energy Children's Museum and the Cincinnati History Museum.
-(513) 287-7000; cincymuseum.org
+Currently undergoing renovation; check the website for updates on when the museums will reopen. cincymuseum.org

 Cincinnati Reds Opening Day tickets go fast; if you can't find them at reds.com, try stubhub.com.
 Even if you're not a Reds fan, it's still worth the $10 to tour the Hall of Fame.
 (513) 765-7923; reds.com